CYO Summer Camp Alumni

 Since it’s inception, the Alumni Group has taken on projects such as rebuilding the outdoor chapel/amphitheater, celebrating CYO Camp’s 70th anniversary (in 2016), hosted Annual Alumni Days each summer, supported work weekends for on-site capital improvement projects, written the CYO Camp history, support staff training and camper activities and raised funds to send kids to camp.
 Since 2011 the Alumni Group has raised over $250,000 in camperships/scholarships for kids to attend Camp!

 CYO Camp, nestled within over 200 acres of jaw-dropping redwoods, has been serving tens of thousands of youth since 1946.
 Rich in history, tradition, and values, CYO camp offers a large variety of outdoor activities including swimming, canoeing, archery, hiking, campfires, nature hikes, tie-dye, gaga ball, arts and crafts, capture the flag, celebration and sports.
-To find out more about CYO Camp visit https://catholiccharitiessf.org/cyocamp/
+Click below to learn more about the history of CYO Camp.

-November 9 - Caritas Creek Dinner and Auction
+Caritas Creek Dinner and Auction, October 3, 2020

 Donate to help us provide the CYO Camp experience for the next generation!

-1ST Annual CYO Camp Alumni Golf Day a Huge Success!
+CYO Summer Camp Alumni Golf Day a Huge Success!

-The first annual CYO Camp Alumni Golf Day held on Saturday, May 20th at Northwood Golf Course in Monte Rio was a huge success.
+The first annual CYO Summer Camp Alumni Golf Day held on Saturday, May 20, 2017, at Northwood Golf Course in Monte Rio was a huge success.
 Over 50 golfers participated at the famed Alister McKenzie layout on a picturesque, perfect day to be in “God’s Country”.
 The backdrop of the towering redwood trees, green grass and blue skies made for a perfect day on the links.

 Each golfer received at check-in a tournament t-shirt designed by Gwenn Connolly, a redwood necklace made by our camp staff, a Calloway golf ball provided by Marty Rea, and some other small assorted goodies.